flber/Pillar/README.md

 # Pillar
-A simple site generator with template support, written in plain Rust with no dependencies.
+A simple site generator with template support, written in plain Rust with the only dependency being `unicode-segmentation`.

 Used in [[my site]](https://mineralexistence.com)